 In addition, the reduced air pressure can lead to a weakened structure in baked goods.
 As the dough or batter rises, the leavening agents, such as yeast or baking powder, create gas bubbles that expand.
 At high altitudes, the lower air pressure can cause these gas bubbles to expand more quickly and burst before the structure has had a chance to set.
 This can result in a collapsed or sunken appearance in the final product.

-See also How to cook popeyes frozen turkey
+See also How long to cook bell peppers on stove

 Furthermore, the reduced oxygen levels at high altitudes can also impact the overall rise of baked goods.
 Yeast, for example, requires oxygen to produce carbon dioxide, which helps dough to rise.
 With less oxygen available, the yeast may not be able to produce as much carbon dioxide, leading to a slower rise or even a failure to rise altogether.